DietkeSt/ux-ventures/README.md

 - This gives the user an overview of career coaching experiences from past students in written form as well as video format.
 - The embedded YouTube playlist will not automatically play, and can be opened directly on YouTube as well, if the user wishes to do so.
+- The embedded YouTube videos can directly be played on the website, if the user wishes to do so, which is a great experience for the user as no extra tab or window needs to be opened.
-- This section will be allow the user to get an insight on further benefits of using career coaching services and should entice the user to book a call.
+- This section will  allow the user to get an insight on further benefits of using career coaching services and should entice the user to book a call.

   ![Testimonials section for UX Ventures website with different resolutions](/documentation/testimonials.png)